nicogravel/cfMaps/README.md

 If you use this code please cite using the following information:

-Gravel, N., Renken, R., & Cornelissen, F. W. (2025).
-Optimization strategies in cortical connective field (CF) mapping.
+Gravel, N., Zhan M., Renken, R., & Cornelissen, F. W. (2025).
+Optimization strategies in cortical connective field mapping.
 Zenodo. https://doi.org/10.5281/zenodo.17373320

 Alternatively, use this BibTeX entry: